-- [31] Under section 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - [32] The Respondent should note that the High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case. - [33] In Collie v Nursing Council of New Zealand where the order for costs in the tribunal was 50% of actual costs and expenses the High Court noted that: - But for an order for costs made against a practitioner, the profession is left to carry the financial burden of the disciplinary proceedings, and as a matter of policy that is not appropriate. - The Board notes the matter was dealt with at a hearing but that only the charge relating to a record of work was upheld and that the hearing was, with the consent of the Respondent, consolidated with other matters.
-Countervailing this the Respondent refused to appear when scheduled and put the Board to additional cost and inconvenience. - [35] The manner in which a licensed person responds to a disciplinary complaint and conducts their defence can also be taken into consideration by the Board In Daniels v Complaints Committee the High Court held that it was permissible to take into account as an adverse factor when determining costs that the practitioner had responded to the complaints and discipline process in a belligerent way. - [36] As such the costs will be set at the amount ordinarily ordered for such a hearing which is \$1,000.
-This is an amount which the Board considers to be reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.
+- [39] Under section 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - [40] The Respondent should note that the High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case18. - [41] In Collie v Nursing Council of New Zealand19 where the order for costs in the tribunal was 50% of actual costs and expenses the High Court noted that:

+But for an order for costs made against a practitioner, the profession is left to carry the financial burden of the disciplinary proceedings, and as a matter of policy that is not appropriate.

+[42] The Board notes the matter was dealt with at a hearing but that only the charge relating to a record of work was upheld and that the hearing was, with the consent of the Respondent, consolidated with other matters.
+Ordinarily costs for a hearing would be in the order of \$1,000 but the Board has reduced this to \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.